SuihongSong/GeoModeling_GANSim-2D_Condition_to_Probability_Maps_and_Others/README.md

 ## Using pre-trained networks

 We trained four GANs, conditioned to probability maps only, and conditioning to probability maps, global features (e.g., channel sinuosity, channel width, non-channel mud proportion) and well facies data together.
-In [Code](./Code/), there are two subfolders: [4-Upload_cond_Probmap](./Code/ 4-Upload_cond_Probmap/) and [5-Upload_cond_well_globalfeatures_probmap](./Code/ 5-Upload_cond_well_globalfeatures_probmap/); the former is used for only conditioning to probability maps, and the latter is used for conditioning to all probability maps, global features, and well facies data together.
+In [Code](./Code/), there are two subfolders: [4-Upload_cond_Probmap](./Code/4-Upload_cond_Probmap/) and [5-Upload_cond_well_globalfeatures_probmap](./Code/5-Upload_cond_well_globalfeatures_probmap/); the former is used for only conditioning to probability maps, and the latter is used for conditioning to probability maps, global features, and well facies data together.
 All GANs are trained with progressive training method illustrated in our previous paper (see Github repository https://github.com/SuihongSong/GeoModeling_Unconditional_ProGAN).

 The pre-trained GANs (including generators) are evaluated in ` Analyses_of_Trained_Generator.ipynb ` (refered to as `*.ipynb` in following) files using Test dataset (Zenodo, https://zenodo.org/record/3977852#.X1JFdMhKjIV, Google Drive, https://drive.google.com/drive/folders/1K3ajEGq-l2ENfXsy2vH4Ko5hM5fRDkLP) regarding the evaluation metrics in paper.
 Corresponding to the two pre-trained GANs, there are two indepedent evaluation \*.ipynb files: